felipefo/rest-repository-api/README.md

     //asking for a new repository base class having: add, get, update, remove, delete actions.. repository = repo.createRepository('todo');//Getting an instance of repository data = { id: 1, title: 'Test Todo' };
-    const dataCreated = await repository.add(data,token); // Creating a new tudo into the system.
+    const dataCreated = await repository.add(data,token); // Creating a new todo into the system.
     ;
   }
   ....